 Atam is originally from Evansville, IN but lived in Memphis, TN prior to moving to Charleston.
+This will be his 2nd year at TCS as the Kindergarten Assistant Teacher.
 He previously worked as an assistant in a Junior Kindergarten class at Immaculate Conception Catholic School.
 Outside of the classroom Atam has a passion for teaching as a summer camp administrator, theater teacher and private swim coach.
 Atam is so happy to be in Charleston working with Miss Erin.

 Marsha believes that teaching truly is her passion.
 She has worked with a wide variety of children from the age of 3 up to 3rd grade.
 Her undergraduate and graduate degree are in Special Education from UGA.
 Marsha enjoys spending time with her wonderful husband, 2 married children, and a sweet, spoiled rotten golden doodle.
 She also enjoys music, dancing, traveling, walking, and reading.
 Marsha will be spending the majority of her time in Grades 2 and 3.